+In 2019, in Knick v.
+Township of Scott, Pennsylvania, the Supreme Court addressed some of those issues when it partially overturned its 1985 decision upholding those abuses.
+But more needs to be done and done by Congress.
 The 105th and 106th Congresses tried to address those procedural hurdles through several measures, none of which passed both houses.
 Those or similar measures must be revived and enacted if the unconscionable way we treat owners-who are simply trying to vindicate their constitutional rights-is to be brought to an end.
 This is not an "intrusion" on state and local governments.
 Under the Fourteenth Amendment, properly understood and applied, those governments have no more right to violate the constitutional rights of citizens than the federal government has to intrude on the legitimate powers of state and local governments.
 Federalism is not a shield for local tyranny.
-It is a brake on tyranny, whatever its source.
+Properly read, it is a brake on tyranny, whatever its source.